nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing all classes : `listc`

-Shows a list of all classes in classMATE.
+Shows a list of all classes in ClassMATE.

 Format: `listc`